DanielSchuette/DanielSchuette.github.io/_posts/2019-09-14-dynamic_programming_example.md

 *Dynamic programming* (or *DP*) is an algorithmic method that breaks a rather complex computational problem up into smaller problems that are -- hopefully -- much easier to solve.
 The algorithm solving that sub-problem is then applied multiple times, either recursively or iteratively, to create an overall problem solution.

 This might sound strange at first and far too abstract to be useful for solving any actual problems.
 Also, an extensive body of literature discussing *dynamic programming* exists and it might look like you need to know a lot of theory to use *DP* at all.
-To get you started with dynamic programming without diving into anything mathematics- or theory-related[^1], this post talk about just one, concrete example of *DP*.
+To get you started with dynamic programming without diving into anything mathematics- or theory-related[^1], this post talks about just one, concrete example of *DP*.

 # The Problem